droliva10/Project_4/README.md

 ## Splunk Enterprise Installation
 #
-Navigate to the /opt directory on the VM that Splunk Enterprise instance is to be installed.
+_Note: Navigate to the /opt directory on the VM that Splunk Enterprise instance is to be installed.

 *Download*
 -